zoopoetics/eslint-config-severe/README.md

 ## What is this?

-A reusable ESLint configuration that incorporates the following:
+An implacably harsh ESLint configuration that incorporates the following:

 - [ESLint core rules](https://eslint.org/docs/rules/)
 - [`eslint-plugin-array-func`](https://github.com/freaktechnik/eslint-plugin-array-func)